alttch/bma-info/eva-mlkit/server/install.rst

 .. literalinclude:: ../share/svc-tpl-mlsrv.yml
     :language: yaml

-The server can work with databases, which are connected to the local node bus via database services.
+The server can work with databases which are connected to the local node bus via database services.
 The default services which are currently supported:

 * :doc:`../../../eva4/svc/eva-db-influx`